Junior Optimist International: Overview

 In 1988, Optimist International recognized the rapid growth of Optimist Youth Clubs, which had grown to 30,000 members in 1,000 Junior Optimist and Octagon Clubs, and formed its own international organization - Junior Optimist Octagon International.
 Since then, JOI members have engaged themselves in youth service activities, such as the Childhood Cancer Campaign (CCC), the Optimist International Junior Golf Championships (OIJGC), and scholarship contests.

+In 2016, the organization changed its name to Junior Optimist International.

 During the months of June and July, the JOI Convention takes place.

 International Convention

 The JOI International Convention is an annual international gathering of JOI members that takes place at the beginning of July.
 The International Convention is composed of several activities throughout its four-day span: workshops, business sessions, service projects, and recreational activities.
 Various workshops take place that teach members how to become great leaders in their communities and are led by guest speakers as well as members from the JOI Board of Directors.

 Throughout the convention, JOI members are able to campaign in order to become a member of the JOI Board of Directors.
 During a certain time at the convention, members can "meet and greet the candidates (mingling)" and learn about their positions on certain issues within JOI.
 Later, candidates give their speeches, participate in a "Meet the Candidates Forum," and then the accredited delegates elect who will become the new JOI Board of Directors.
 Those elected are announced before the President's Dance on the final night.

 Service projects vary from the location of the convention.
 Sometimes, service projects are on-site, off-site, or there are both.
 For instance, during the 2008 International Convention, the off-site service project consisted of building and restoring a local park whereas the on-site service project consisted of collecting books for the JOOI of Reading Program.
 The recreational activities that take place during this convention are the Talent Show, theme days, and The President's Dance.